 The first-year writing program at Western Michigan University consists of two courses that are designed to provide students with important academic writing skills and, more generally, to contribute to student success in and beyond university coursework.
 These courses are ENGL 1050: Thought and Writing and ENGL 1000: The Writing Process.

 Nearly 70% of all Western Michigan University first-year students will enroll in one or both of the first-year writing program's courses.
-This fall, over 1200 students are enrolled in just under 70 sections of ENGL 1050 and some 200 additional students are enrolled in 12 sections of ENGL 1000.
-A staff of 60 individuals (faculty, staff, graduate assistants, and instructors) teach these courses.
+This fall, over 1200 students are enrolled in some 60 sections of ENGL 1050 and some 100 additional students are enrolled in seven sections of ENGL 1000.
+A staff of 55 individuals (faculty, staff, graduate assistants, and instructors) teach these courses.

 The mission of Western Michigan University’s first-year writing program is to:

-- encourage, instruct, assess, and respond to undergraduate students as they develop proficiency in writing;
+- encourage, instruct, assess, and respond to undergraduate students as they develop competencies in written communication;

 - support, credential, and grow a dynamic group of professional educators as they develop, maintain, and apply expertise in writing instruction; and,